plone/bobtemplates.plone/docs/index.rst

 .. note::

     With the `plonecli <https://pypi.python.org/pypi/plonecli>`_, we have a nice commandline client for bobtemplates.plone.
-We highly recommend to use the plonecli, because it adds auto completion and some nice helpers to bobtemplate.plone.
+We highly recommend to use the plonecli, because it adds auto completion and some nice helpers to bobtemplates.plone.

 Features
 ========